Mark Williams (snooker player): 2009–2013

 The 2009–10 season started badly for Williams when he broke his wrist in a fall at home less than a month before the 2009 Shanghai Masters, which was the first ranking event of the season.
-He played in Shanghai despite the injury, losing in the second round 15 against John Higgins.
+He played in Shanghai despite the injury, losing in the second round 15 against Higgins.
 He reached the semi-finals of the 2009 Grand Prix, where after making a 142 century break (the highest of the tournament) he was defeated 16 by Ding Junhui.
-He was leading Graeme Dott 62 at the 2009 UK Championship when Dott retired due to illness.
+He was leading Dott 62 at the 2009 UK Championship when Dott retired due to illness.
 Williams then lost 89 against Peter Lines in the last 16.
-At the 2010 Masters, he won in the first round 63 against Ali Carter to progress to the quarter-finals, despite being involved in a traffic accident the day before the match.
-It was reported that someone had driven into the back of the car that was carrying Williams and Stephen Hendry to a restaurant.
-He was then narrowly defeated 56 by Ronnie O'Sullivan in the semi-finals.
+At the 2010 Masters, he won in the first round 63 against Carter to progress to the quarter-finals, despite being involved in a traffic accident the day before the match.
+It was reported that someone had driven into the back of the car that was carrying Williams and Hendry to a restaurant.
+He was then narrowly defeated 56 by O'Sullivan in the semi-finals.

 After these signs of form, in April 2010 Williams won his first ranking tournament in four years: the 2010 China Open.
 He met Ding in the final and, despite trailing 35 at one stage, he eventually won the match 106.
 This was his 17th ranking event win and his third China Open title.
 After the victory, Williams said: "I'm over the moon to win again.
 It's been a long time coming but I've kept working hard and I felt that in the end the results would come."
 At the 2010 World Championship, he lost his second-round match against O'Sullivan 1013.

 Williams opened the 2010–11 season by winning the first event of the Players Tour Championship, defeating Maguire 40 in the final.
 The event was a new addition to the snooker calendar introduced by Barry Hearn, whose appointment as the new Chairman of World Snooker had been supported by Williams.
 Finishing sixth on the Players Tour Championship Order of Merit, Williams was selected to compete in the 2010 Premier League—marking the first time that he had competed in the event for five years.
 However, he failed to qualify for the semi-finals.
 He reached the final of the 2010 UK Championship, his run including a 98 victory over Murphy in the semi-finals after trailing 68.
 He lost in the final 910 against Higgins, after earlier leading 72 and 95; he was also 29 points ahead in the 17th frame with only the colours remaining, and Higgins needed a snooker to stay in the match.